Are you planning to visit the Cote d’Azur? It’s a nice road trip through the “Blue Coast” French Riviera in southern France.

-In Cannes we tour the pier, the bay, the district of Le Suquet and the Promenade de la Croisette.
+In Cannes, tour the pier, the bay, the district of Le Suquet, and the Promenade de la Croisette.

 Both cities are fine to visit, they’re pretty, although I honestly don’t think I’ll come back.
-France has much more interesting places for my point of view.
+France has many more interesting places from my point of view.

 Nice, what to do in 1 or two day?

-Nice is the capital of the Cote d’Azur, was a city that was not among my priorities on this trip, but I was very pleasantly surprised and would like to come back and spend more time touring it and getting to know it more thoroughly.
+Nice is the capital of the Cote d’Azur and was a city that was not among my priorities on this trip, but I was very pleasantly surprised and would like to come back and spend more time touring it and getting to know it more thoroughly.

-In this post I tell you in more detail the best visit in Nice, read on.
+In this post, I will tell you more about The best visits in Nice; read on.

 Monaco – St Agnes – Eze – Grasse

-St Agnes and Eze are within a few kilometres of Monaco.
-First we visited St Agnes, then Eze and finally Grasse. .
+St Agnes and Eze are within a few kilometers of Monaco.
+So, first, we visited St Agnes, then Eze, and finally Grasse.

-Grasse is a medieval city of the 7th century, with palaces, narrow alleys and a cathedral.
-It is best to get carried away and tour Grasse with not hurry.
+Grasse is a medieval city of the 7th century, with palaces, narrow alleys, and a cathedral.
+It is best to get carried away and tour Grasse in no hurry.

 Les Carrieres De Lumieres (Les Baux de Provence)

-A friend of ours told us about this place, he visited it and loved it and we came to visit it.
+A friend of ours told us about this place, he visited it and loved it.
+So, we came to visit it.

 Looking for Accommodation?